 Core alignment fusion splicer's will have much better splice losses than cladding alignment splicer's because of the active alignment of the two fiber cores.
-This is accomplished in the Tempo Communications FSP200 with two cameras and the ability of the splicer to align the center of the core of the fibers in the X, Y and Z domains.
+This is accomplished in the Greenlee Communications 910FS with two cameras and the ability of the splicer to align the core of the fibers in the X, Y and Z domains.
 A full analysis is given in the application note Core vs Cladding Alignment Fusion Splicer.